phobos-storage/phobos/doc/handling_unavailable_tapes.md

 still readable or not (it is planned for version 3.2)
  - the `extent delete --orphan` command to automatically delete extents flagged as `orphan` in the database (it is planned for version 3.2)
+ - the garbage collector to automatically handle `orphan` extents and delete them from the database.
  - the `tape delete --lost` command to delete a tape from the database and handle the impacted extents, copies and objects accordingly
  - the `tape export` command to remove a tape from the system but handling it